azdavis/millet/docs/manual.md

 #### `millet.server.diagnostics.filter`

 - Type: `string`
-- Default: `"only-earliest"`
+- Default: `"earliest"`

 What diagnostics to send per file.

 - `"all"`: All available diagnostics are sent.
-- `"only-earliest"`: Only diagnostics from the earliest 'pass' that has diagnostics are sent.
+- `"earliest"`: Only diagnostics from the earliest 'pass' that has diagnostics are sent.

 #### `millet.format.enable`